 For the best way to prepare for freezes, always try to get the names of the plants you grow so you can look up additional information through Google, Sunset, and other plant guides.

 Each season offers unique challenges to gardening with succulent plants like any other plants.
 Follow my newsletter to keep up with issues relative to the different seasons.

 Quite a few people have asked about the frost protection fabric I use, what's it called and where do you get it?
-I googled, frost protection fabric and came up with quite a few places that carry it, even Amazon.com.
-This link, http://www.harrisind.com/fpfab.htm, is one of the places I went to on line that is a manufacturer with a description of the material, how to store it, and how to place it on plants.
+I googled, frost protection fabric and came up with quite a few places that carry it.
+Amazon.com carries Agribon, the brand that we are currently using.
+Harris Industries' website is one of the places I went to on line that is a manufacturer with a description of the material, how to store it, and how to place it on plants.
 We do not anchor it with dirt as they show, but instead tie it to tent stakes, or set something heavy at intervals on the edge.
-Agribon is the brand we are currently using and I see it is also available at Amazon.

 2133 Elkhorn Road, Castroville, CA 95012